 I have a strong knowledge of what games and game design are about, with experience in managing the art in contrast to the platforms limitations.
-I can create extensive levels based from my own design or from a game designer map or a concept art.
+I can create levels, characters and animations based from my own design or from concept art.
 I understand memory, polygon and texture budgets as well as loading times and streaming, playing with those limitations to create the best optimized levels possible.
-I am also proficient in classical arts, and I can draw, paint and sculpt with a wide range of styles.

 I built over the years great relationships with my fellow workers and I created art pipelines that other artists could apply.
 I enjoy working in conjunction with designers and programmers to solve the problems arising with any product development.
 I make sure to keep the communication channels open and I am always available for changes and tweaks in my work and pipelines.

 I always keep an eye on new technology and software.
-To keep the creative juices flowing and the skill set up to date, I sculpt in clay and paint with oils on my spare time.
+To keep the creative juices flowing and the skill set up to date, I sculpt and 3d print in my spare time.